 How to reach Darjeeling

-By Train: The nearest railway station to Gangtok is about 75 kilometres away in New Jalpaiguri in Siliguri.
+By Train: The nearest railway station to Darjeeling is about 75 kilometres away in New Jalpaiguri in Siliguri.
 The station is well-connected to major cities like Kolkata and New Delhi.
 From New Jalpaiguri, one can take a taxi to Darjeeling or go to Siliguri Bus Station and catch a state-run bus.

 Toy Train: Train leaves New Jalpaiguri at 10 am and reaches Darjeeling via Kurseong at 5.20 pm.